 Built by Douglas.
-Constructors number 6022.
-Delivered to the U. S. Army on November 6, 1942.
-When this C-47 arrived at Hamilton Field it had 25 hours of time.
-On December 14, 1942 ferried overseas via Hawaii to Australia.
+Constructors Number 6022.
+On November 6, 1942 delivered to the U. S. Army Air Force (USAAF) as C-47-DL Skytrain serial number 41-18661.
+Ferried overseas via Hamilton Field with 25 hours of flight time.
+On December 14, 1942 departed across the Pacific to Australia.

 In fact, this C-47 crashed in the vicinity of Myola Lakes area.
 The 14 ACR mentions that "the plane has been identified by pictures taken by the 21 TCS", which would indicate that the wreckage was located, in a report dated May 16, 1943.
 However, a memo from Headquarters.
 Army Air Forces dated June 26, 1946 indicates the occupants were Missing In Action and officially declared dead as of May 13, 1944.

 Recovery of Remains

 At the crash site, partial remains and the dog tag of Brewer were recovered and later identified as Brewer.

 "This aircraft has been found and partial remains and dog tag of Brewer found by a tourist and reported to the U. S. Embassy in Port Moresby.
 There was an initial IE sortie.
 I actually ended up at this site to do the aircraft identification but due to a serious helicopter problem at the time we had to abort but not before I identified the crash site as a C-47 and had photographed a nose number 76 in yellow block letters."

 The entire crew was officially declared dead a year and a day later on May 13, 1944.
 All are memorialized at Manila American Cemetery on the tablets of the missing.

 Gower earned the Distinguished Flying Cross (DFC) with Oak Leaf Cluster, Air Medal with Oak Leaf Cluster and Purple Heart, posthumously.

 Wood earned the Purple Heart, posthumously.